F-1 Optional Practical Training (OPT)

 - Your I-94 card.

-- A check or money order for $410 made payable to the U.S. Department of Homeland Security.
+- A personal check, Certified Check from your bank or a U.S. Money Order for $410 made payable to the U.S. Department of Homeland Security.
+USDHS will not accept U.S. dollars.

 - A job offer is not required to apply for OPT.
 However, if you do have a job you should bring the job offer letter and the information on our SEVIS Reporting Requirements For Students On Optional Practical Training webpage with you to your appointment.